playcanvas/developer.playcanvas.com/content/en/user-manual/designer/assets.md

 <img src="/images/user-manual/editor/assets-panel/right-click-paste.png" alt="Right click paste menu" width="500"/>

-Copy and pasting an asset will also copy it's asset dependencies too.
+Copy and pasting an asset will also copy its asset dependencies too.
 For example, here we have a model which references two materials and they reference a set of textures.

 <img src="/images/user-manual/editor/assets-panel/copy-and-paste-model-with-dependencies.png" alt="Model example" width="100%"/>